Structural coloration: Spiral coils

 Spiral coils, formed of helicoidally stacked cellulose microfibrils, create Bragg reflection in the "marble berries" of the African herb Pollia condensata, resulting in the most intense blue coloration known in nature.
 The berry's surface has four layers of cells with thick walls, containing spirals of transparent cellulose spaced so as to allow constructive interference with blue light.
 Below these cells is a layer two or three cells thick containing dark brown tannins.
 Pollia produces a stronger colour than the wings of Morpho butterflies, and is one of the first instances of structural coloration known from any plant.
 Each cell has its own thickness of stacked fibres, making it reflect a different colour from its neighbours, and producing a pixellated or pointillist effect with different blues speckled with brilliant green, purple, and red dots.
-The fibres in any one cell are either left-handed or right-handed, so each cell circularly polarizes the light it reflects in one direction or the other.
-Pollia is the first organism known to show such random polarization of light, which, nevertheless does not have a visual function, as the seed-eating birds who visit this plant species are not able to perceive polarised light.
+The fibres in any one cell are either left-handed or right-handed, so each cell circularly polarises the light it reflects in one direction or the other.
+Pollia is the first organism known to show such random polarisation of light, which, nevertheless does not have a visual function, as the seed-eating birds who visit this plant species are not able to perceive polarised light.
 Spiral microstructures are also found in scarab beetles where they produce iridescent colours.

+Thin films with diffuse reflectors

 Buttercup petals exploit both yellow pigment and structural coloration.

-Thin film with diffuse reflector, based on the top two layers of a buttercup's petals.
-The brilliant yellow gloss derives from a combination, rare among plants, of yellow pigment and structural coloration.
+The top two layers of a buttercup's petals create a brilliant yellow gloss with a combination, rare among plants, of yellow pigment and structural coloration.
 The very smooth upper epidermis acts as a reflective and iridescent thin film; for example, in Ranunculus acris, the layer is 2.7 micrometres thick.
 The unusual starch cells form a diffuse but strong reflector, enhancing the flower's brilliance.
 The curved petals form a paraboloidal dish which directs the sun's heat to the reproductive parts at the centre of the flower, keeping it some degrees Celsius above the ambient temperature.

+Surface gratings

 Surface gratings, consisting of ordered surface features due to exposure of ordered muscle cells on cuts of meat.
 The structural coloration on meat cuts appears only after the ordered pattern of muscle fibrils is exposed and light is diffracted by the proteins in the fibrils.
 The coloration or wavelength of the diffracted light depends on the angle of observation and can be enhanced by covering the meat with translucent foils.
 Roughening the surface or removing water content by drying causes the structure to collapse, thus, the structural coloration to disappear.

+Concave interfaces

 Interference from multiple total internal reflections can occur in microscale structures, such as sessile water droplets and biphasic oil-in-water droplets as well as polymer microstructured surfaces.
 In this structural coloration mechanism, light rays that travel by different paths of total internal reflection along an interface interfere to generate iridescent colour.